Resources

 • Sexual Violence Response (SVR) is a confidential resource providing support, prevention programs, and workshops focused on ending gender and power-based violence

-• The Ombuds Office is a confidential resource providing a safe space for faculty, students, staff and affiliates to discuss work-related issues, academic concerns, clarification of policies and many other concerns and issues
+• The Ombuds Office is a confidential resource providing a safe space for students, faculty, staff, and affiliates to discuss work-related issues, academic concerns, clarification of policies and more

-• Columbia policies and procedures regarding discrimination and harassment can be found here
+• Columbia's policies on discrimination and harassment are here